 The Cardiovascular Disease Fellowship at the University of Texas at Austin’s Dell Medical School is a comprehensive three-year program designed to generate future leaders in clinical cardiology.
-Our fellowship is built on the foundation of a leading-edge medical school, top-tier research university and one of Central Texas’s largest hospital systems — Seton Healthcare Family, part of Ascension.
+Our fellowship is built on the foundation of a leading-edge medical school, top-tier research university and one of Central Texas’s largest hospital systems: Ascension Seton.

 As a new medical school created in partnership with our community and built on the foundation of The University of Texas, Dell Medical School and its programs are committed to educating leaders to transform health and care.
 Notably, the Cardiovascular Disease Fellowship is the first fellowship in the Department of Internal Medicine, but builds upon the foundation of the already strong Internal Medicine Residency training program that has existed for several decades